 Southern Food Then and Now is all about traditions, regions and the origins of our favorite cuisine!

-Really the only tricky part to making deviled eggs is the technique for boiling them.
+Really, the only tricky part to making deviled eggs is the technique for boiling them.
 Look on Pinterest and you’ll find a gazillion ways to do this.
-After trying most of those gazillion methods we finally settled on this one, and it’s been foolproof for us.
+After trying most of those gazillion methods we finally settled on this one, and it works every time, without fail.

 Foolproof Method for Hard Boiled Eggs